 A weekly Cintas invoice for a 50-site operation typically carries 30 or more line items per location: garment rental, mat rental, restroom services, first-aid replenishment, environmental fee, fuel surcharge, lost-garment fees, size-change fees, emblem charges, damage waivers.
 Each line needs a GL code, a cost center, and a location tag before it can be posted into QuickBooks, NetSuite, Sage Intacct, or Microsoft Dynamics.
-The myCintas portal hands AP a PDF, not a working spreadsheet, and copy-pasting from PDF for fifty sites a week is the part of the AP job everyone wants to retire.
+The myCintas portal hands AP a PDF, not a working spreadsheet, and copy-pasting from PDF for fifty sites a week is the part of the AP job no one wants to do manually.

 To extract Cintas invoice to excel cleanly: parse the PDF for every line item, capture the location code attached to each line, and pivot the data so every location is a row and every service type a column.
 That inverts Cintas's default service-type-first grouping into the per-location view AP teams need.
 The same shape works for UniFirst, Vestis, Alsco, and Aramark Uniform invoices because all five vendors invoice on a weekly route-stop pattern; only the line-item naming differs.
 The resulting spreadsheet feeds QuickBooks, NetSuite, Sage Intacct, or Microsoft Dynamics with per-location cost allocation and GL coding intact.